seanly/shell-operator/BINDING_MUTATING.md

 > Note that the `group` parameter is only for including snapshots. `kubernetesMutating` hook is never executed on `schedule` or `kubernetes` events with binding context with `"type":"Group"`.

-The hook receives a binding context and should return response in `$VALIDATING_RESPONSE_PATH`.
+The hook receives a binding context and should return response in `$MUTATING_RESPONSE_PATH`.

 $BINDING_CONTEXT_PATH file example: